 Genetic Rescue Then and Now: The Florida Panther

-To increase genetic diversity and save the species from extinction, the US Fish and Wildlife Service translocated eight female Texas cougars into Florida to mate with the panthers (both are different names of the same species, Puma concolor).
+To increase genetic diversity and save the species from extinction, the US Fish and Wildlife Service translocated eight female Texas cougars into Florida to mate with the panthers.
 The resulting population grew quickly and fitness increased.
-There are now between 120 and 230 panthers living in the Florida range.
-The translocation was a success.
+There are now between hundreds of panthers living in the Florida range.
+Genetic rescue was a success.

 A Florida panther living in Everglades National Park.
 The photo was taken in 2016.
 (USFWS)